Last reviewed August 2017

 1997: Eleven bills are introduced in the Minnesota Legislature regarding a new professional baseball stadium and a special session is called to debate the issue.
 None are passed.
 A joint bipartisan stadium task force is formed.
 Baseball stadium bills introduced in the 1997-1998 session include the following House files and Senate files.

-The Minnesota Legislature also introduce HF 107/SF 111.
-The bills transfer the ownership of the Metrodome to the Minnesota Vikings and the Minnesota Twins.
-Neither pass.
+The Minnesota Legislature also introduces HF107/SF111.
+The bills would transfer the ownership of the Metrodome to the Minnesota Vikings and the Minnesota Twins; neither pass.
 The Metropolitan Sports Facilities Commission (MSFC) releases Analysis of Stadium Options.

-1998: Twins owner Carl Pohlad attempts to sell team to North Carolina businessman Don Beaver.
-Charlotte voters reject a new stadium.
+1998: Twins owner Carl Pohlad attempts to sell the team to North Carolina businessman Don Beaver.
+Charlotte, North Carolina voters reject a new stadium.
 Stadium bills that are introduced in Minnesota fail to pass.

 2000: New Ball Park Inc., a group of downtown Minneapolis business leaders, works to find private money to finance a ballpark.
 The Twins announce the creation of Minnesotans for Major League Baseball, a citizen committee to address keeping the franchise permanently in Minnesota.

-2001: The Minnesota Legislature and Governor Jesse Ventura create an 18-member Stadium Task Force (report and minutes) that prepares recommendations for the 2002 Legislature to address stadium concerns of the Minnesota Twins, Vikings, and the University of Minnesota.
+2001: The Minnesota Legislature and Governor Jesse Ventura create an 18-member Stadium Task Force that prepares recommendations for the 2002 Legislature to address stadium concerns of the Minnesota Twins, Vikings, and the University of Minnesota (see task force report and minutes).
 Baseball stadium bills introduced in the 2001-2002 session include the following House files and Senate files.

 2003: Governor Pawlenty sets up a Stadium Screening Committee to provide information, analysis and advice in making a professional stadium proposal for the legislative session in 2004.
 Baseball stadium bills introduced in the 2003-2004 session include the following Senate Files.

-2004: The Stadium Screening Committee (television archives) issues a final report to Governor Tim Pawlenty recommending action be taken in 2004 for a ballpark and football stadium.
-Stadium bills that are introduced (SF 3062 and SF 2536) do not pass.
+2004: The Stadium Screening Committee issues a final report to Governor Tim Pawlenty recommending action be taken in 2004 for a ballpark and football stadium (see committee television archives).
+Stadium bills that are introduced (SF3062 and SF2536) do not pass.

 2005: Stadium bills are introduced but fail to pass.
 Debate focuses on a stadium in Hennepin County and if the proposed sales tax should be exempted from the referendum requirement.
 Baseball stadium bills introduced in the 2005-2006 session include the following House files and Senate files.

-2007: The groundbreaking for the new ballpark takes place on August 30, 2007, which will forever be remembered as the day outdoor Major League Baseball returned to Minnesota.
+2007: The groundbreaking for the new outdoor ballpark in Minneapolis takes place on August 30, 2007.

 2008-2009: Construction proceeds on Target Field.